Spike Milligan: Death

 According to a letter published in the Rye and Battle Observer in 2011, Milligan's headstone was removed from St Thomas' churchyard in Winchelsea and moved to be alongside the grave of his wife, but was later returned.

 Legacy

 From the 1960s, Milligan was a regular correspondent with Robert Graves.
 Milligan's letters to Graves usually addressed a question to do with classical studies.
 The letters form part of Graves's bequest to St John's College, Oxford.

 The film of Puckoon, starring Sean Hughes, including Milligan's daughter, actress Jane Milligan, was released after his death.

-Milligan lived for several years in Holden Road, Woodside Park, Finchley, at The Crescent, Barnet, and was a contributing founder and strong supporter of the Finchley Society.
-His old house in Woodside Park is now demolished but there is a blue plaque in his memory on the block of flats on the site.
+Milligan lived for several years in Holden Road, Woodside Park, Finchley, north London, and at The Crescent, Barnet, and was a contributing founder and strong supporter of the Finchley Society.
+His house in Woodside Park has since been demolished but there is a blue plaque in his memory on the block of flats now on the site.